Probing the limits of optical cycling in a predissociative diatomic molecule: Introduction

-In this work, we present theoretical analysis and measurement of predissociation probability for the \B state of CaH.
-We perform ab-initio calculations of the potential energy surfaces of the CaH molecule and confirm their accuracy by extracting the Franck-Condon factors (FCFs) for the primary \X$\leftarrow$ \A and \X$\leftarrow$ \B decays and comparing them to our previous measurement.
-We calculate a non-radiative decay rate and by comparing it to the radiative decay rate, we obtain an estimate of $P_{pd}$.
+In this work, we present theoretical analysis and measurements of predissociation probability for the \B state of CaH.
+We perform \textit{ab initio} calculations of the potential energy surfaces {for} CaH, and confirm their accuracy by extracting the Franck-Condon factors (FCFs) for the primary {\A$\rightarrow$ \X and \B$\rightarrow$ \X} decays and comparing them to our previous measurements.
+We calculate a nonradiative decay rate, and {obtain an estimate of \Ppd} by comparing it to the radiative decay rate.
 Next, we present a novel experimental protocol to measure an upper bound of \Ppd.
 We find that \Ppd$\approx 1\times10^{-3}$ for the vibrational ground state $(v'=0)$ and $\approx 6\times10^{-2}$ for the first vibrationally excited state $(v'=1)$ of the \B manifold.
-We deduce that the vibrational ground state of the \A manifold predissociates at $\approx 5\times10^{-7}$ level largely due to spin-orbit mixing with the $B$ state.
-These states are crucial for optical cycling in CaH.
-The measured values of \Ppd will lead to a loss of $\approx$~50\% of molecules to predissociation after scattering 10,000 photons, implying that a MOT of CaH is feasible.
+We deduce that the vibrational ground state of the \A manifold predissociates {with a} $\sim5\times10^{-7}$ {probability} due to spin-orbit mixing with the $B$ state.
+The measured values of \Ppd {imply a} $\sim50\%$ {predissociative molecule loss} after scattering $10^4$ photons, {suggesting} that a MOT of CaH is feasible.
 We further extract the dipole matrix elements for all transitions connecting the ground \X$(v'')$ states to the excited \B$(v')$ states.
-This allows us to predict a viable stimulated Raman adiabatic passage (STIRAP) pathway to controllably dissociate the CaH molecule and subsequently trap the ultracold hydrogen atoms.
+This allows us to predict a viable stimulated Raman adiabatic passage (STIRAP) pathway to controllably dissociate the CaH molecules and subsequently trap the {resulting} ultracold hydrogen atoms{, which is a prospective goal for molecular laser cooling and cold chemistry research \cite{Lane_UltrcoldHydrogen_2015}}.